Engstler's layup lifts No. 3 Louisville over No. 16 Ga Tech

 AP Sports Writer

-ATLANTA (AP) — Emily Engstler scored 14 points and hit a layup with three seconds remaining to lift No. 3 Louisville to its 12th straight victory, 50-48 over No. 16 Georgia Tech on Sunday.
+ATLANTA (AP) — Emily Engstler scored 14 points and hit a layup with three seconds remaining, lifting No. 3 Louisville to its 12th straight victory, 50-48 over No. 16 Georgia Tech on Sunday.

-In a matchup of the nation’s top scoring defense in Georgia Tech and the nation’s third-best in Louisville, the Yellow Jackets (10-3, 2-0 ACC) were trying to knock off a top-three team for the second time after beating UConn at home on Dec.
+In a matchup of the nation’s top scoring defense in Georgia Tech and the nation’s third-best in Louisville, the Yellow Jackets (10-3, 2-0 Atlantic Coast Conference) were trying to knock off a top-three team for the second time after beating UConn at home on Dec.
 9, but Lotta-Maj Lahtinen’s heave from half-court fell short at the buzzer.

 Louisville (12-1, 2-0) called timeout with 14.6 seconds remaining and the score tied at 48-all.
 Engstler gave the Cardinals just their third lead of the game.
 Georgia Tech led for 33 minutes, 33 seconds.